-If you need help creating a whistleblowing policy for your company, we encourage you to download our free template.
+If you need help creating a whistleblowing policy for your company, we encourage you to download our whistleblowing policy template.
 The template outlines universal issues or concerns that should be reported and can be easily adapted for your company’s needs.

 Whistleblowing - just a bureaucracy or an opportunity for your company?

 Try FaceUp - A customisable whistleblowing system that's trusted by 3,000 companies and schools worldwide.